-- Residential Rehab may not even be an option.
+- Residential rehab may not even be an option.

 Private rehab in Devon

 Although NHS rehab may be preferable for financial reasons, for the reasons outlined above, it may not be an option.
-Private rehab for those living in Devon has several advantages, depending on your individual situation.
+Private rehab in Devon has several advantages, depending on your individual situation.
 The strongest benefit is that you can access high-quality help quickly and safely.
 If you live in Devon and considering accessing private rehab, the benefits are as follows:

 - Fast access to detox and rehab programmes

 - CQC regulated facilities ensuring safety and quality

 - Highly trained addiction specialists to help you get to the root of the problem

 - The opportunity to be in an environment away from your addiction and potential triggers